Dept of Homeland Security (DHS) definition:

 On-campus work eligibility ends on the day a student completes all degree requirements.
 Students who have applied for post-completion Optional Practical Training (OPT) but fail to complete by the date specified on their OPT application are not eligible to continue on-campus work unless the job is related to their field of study and the student has received the OPT authorization for employment.

-- The Job Center has postings of on-campus positions (i.e., data entry, clerical, grounds
+- The UMN Job Search webpage has postings of on-campus positions (i.e., data entry, clerical, grounds

 maintenance, food service, etc.).